United States Department of State: Eighteenth century

 The Articles of Confederation did not designate a separate executive branch of the government.
 Foreign affairs were delegated to the Committee of Secret Correspondence by the Congress of the Confederation in 1775, based on the Committee of Correspondence that was used by the colony of Massachusetts to communicate with the other colonies.
 The Committee of Secret Correspondence was renamed the Committee of Foreign Affairs in 1777.
 In 1781, the Department of Foreign Affairs was established as a permanent body to replace the Committee of Foreign Affairs, and the office of secretary of foreign affairs was established to lead the department.

 The U.S. Constitution, drafted September 1787 and ratified the following year, gave the president responsibility for conducting the federal government's affairs with foreign states.
 To that end, on July 21, 1789, the First Congress approved legislation to reestablish the Department of Foreign Affairs under the new government, which President George Washington signed into law on July 27, making the department the first federal agency to be created under the new Constitution.
 This legislation remains the basic law of the Department of State.

 In September 1789, additional legislation changed the name of the agency to the Department of State and assigned it a variety of domestic duties, including managing the United States Mint, keeping the Great Seal of the United States, and administering the census.
 President Washington signed the new legislation on September 15.
 Most of these domestic duties gradually were transferred to various federal departments and agencies established in the 19th century.
 However, the secretary of state still retains a few domestic responsibilities, such as serving as keeper of the Great Seal and being the officer to whom a president or vice president wishing to resign must deliver an instrument in writing declaring the decision.

 Reflecting the fledgling status of the US at the time, the Department of State under Secretary Jefferson comprised only six personnel, two diplomatic posts (in London and Paris), and 10 consular posts.
-When Jefferson took charge of the department, one clerk oversaw The Foreign Office and another oversaw the Home Office.
-Congress authorized the department hire a chief clerk for each office in June 1790, but the offices were consolidated under a single clerk the following month.
+When Jefferson took charge of the department, one clerk oversaw the Foreign Office and another oversaw the Home Office.
+Congress authorized the department to hire a chief clerk for each office in June 1790, but the offices were consolidated under a single clerk the following month.
 In 1793, responsibility over patents was transferred from the cabinet to the Department of State.
 The office of superintendent of patents was created to carry out this responsibility, but the office was not recognized by Congress until 1830.